-Seventy-four years ago this month the deadliest European battle in World War II broke out, like an uncontrollable disease, just when the world was beginning to believe that the war was almost over.
+Seventy-three years ago this month the deadliest European battle in World War II broke out, like an uncontrollable disease, just when the world was beginning to believe that the war was almost over.
 It would be known as the Battle of the Bulge.
 This Christmas Eve will mark the anniversary of an incident in which a rescuer would get immortalized in her hometown lore as a saint.
-The incident touches me personally because I know that somewhere in the nearby horror my father was there too.
+The incident touches me personally because I know that somewhere nearby in the horror, my father was there too.

 In the Belgian town of Bastogne there is a Chinese restaurant named Cite Wok located not far from the town square.
 At first glance it looks pretty much like any buffet place anywhere in the world, except for a plaque on its front wall.
 Bastogne is an ancient city, but most of its history that's best remembered traces back to Christmas Eve of 1944, as does the writing on the plaque.

 At that site there was a military aid station to which some of the wounded from the Battle of the Bulge were evacuated, most on a stretcher attached to a Jeep.
 During the evening of Dec.
 24, 1944, the writing on the plaque explains, "over thirty U.S. wounded and 1 volunteer Belgian nurse (Renee LeMaire) were instantly killed by a German Bomb."

 There is an episode in the series “Band of Brothers” based on LeMaire, who is now remembered as “The Angel of Bastogne.”
 In it she befriended an Army medic from Louisiana.
 They shared the French language and war stories.
 On the day after the bombing he drove to the aid station and found it in shambles.
 Within the rubble he found her headscarf.